advance100/doc_webpack/documentation-contributing.md

 Just edit the pages, I'll review your changes.
 So you needed be feared of adding incorrect information.

-## state of the documentaion pages
+## state of the documentation pages

 | page                                        | state     | priority  |
 |---------------------------------------------|-----------|-----------|